I wanted to offer you a few quick tips on what typically happens with your Cover Letter when applying for jobs with many employers.

 1. Don’t ever, under any circumstance actually give them a weakness.
 There’s no reason for you to as you get to control what comes out of your mouth, so DO NOT TELL THEM SOMETHING YOU’RE ACTUALLY BAD AT.
 If they’re going to ask this question you don’t need to justify it by giving them an actual weakness.

+2. This may be contrary to what you’ve heard but under no circumstances should you give them an actual strength either.
 It is a little insulting to be asked this question in the first place, so don’t compound the problem by insulting them back and telling them that you’re too “conscientious” or you “work too hard” or “you want do everything yourself” because you are “so diligent”, none of this type of thing works, they get it all the time, they just eye roll and you’ve both just wasted a load of time with their question and your answer, so stay away from those types of answers.

 3. I don’t want you to use negative words as you’re talking about this “weakness”.
 Don’t say “I’m bad at this” or “I’m not good at that”.
 Don’t use any of those ways in describing anything that’s about to come out of your mouth.